theNumberWorks/numberworks_website/index.md

     </div>
     <div class='medium-6 columns'>
         <h3><a href="numerical_cognition.html">Numerical cognition work</a></h3>
         <p>One of our main interests is how people understand numbers and math.
-We conduct various experiments to find out how numerical abilities are developed, how they are impaired,  how numbers are processed by the brain, and how efficient math classes could be designed. <br><br><a href="numerical_cognition.html">Find out more about our numerical cognition works</a></p>
+We conduct various experiments to find out how numerical abilities develop, how they are impaired,  how numbers are processed by the brain, and how to design efficient math classes. <br><br><a href="numerical_cognition.html">Find out more about our numerical cognition works</a></p>
     </div>
   </div>
   <div class='spacing'></div>